• Bread Machine

 • Here are two easy bagel shaping techniques:

-• Option 1 – Divide the dough into 8 equal sized portions.
+• Option 1 – Divide the dough into 8 equal-sized portions.
 Roll each dough part into a smooth ball, press down on the ball to form a thick bagel-like patty and then poke your thumb through the middle.
 Wiggle your thumb around a bit to make a wider hole.
+FYI – If you have a small thumb and/or don’t widen the hole with your thumb, the bagel hole will be pretty small (as the dough will expand to partially fill in the hole).

-• If you are having trouble shaping the bagel dough, you should watch these instructional videos:
+• If you are having trouble shaping the bagel dough, you should watch these bagel shaping instructional videos:

 • King Arthur Baking – How To Shape Bagels – This video looks at option 1 & option 2 shaping techniques.